 Of course, everyone’s favourite place to gorge on deliciousness is in front of your favourite show.
 As you may remember (probs cos we can’t stop talking about it) we’re kind of into TV and film at the moment.
-You know, mainly because we’re offering that insane deal where you can stream anything you like from Netflix, TV Player and a whole host of other apps at no extra cost to your data plan?
+You know, mainly because we’re offering that insane deal where you can stream anything you like from Netflix, TV Player, Snapchat and a whole host of other apps at no extra cost to your data plan?
 Go Binge?
 Yeah that one.

 Well, as part of our huge Binge Files study into the nation’s streaming habits, we found out that a staggering 86% of people prefer bingeing on TV after lunch.
 Because, obvs, you can’t be feeling snacky while you’re streaming?
 That’s the most distracting thing in the world.

 It makes sense if you think about it – flash back through your collective takeout memories and chances are that you’re either eating or have just eaten when you’re binge-watching – whether that’s with your legs over the armrest of the sofa (head propped up against a human cushion next to you) or lounging in bed in a star shape.